 Any Applicant who seeks Preliminary Plat approval or Final Site Plan approval within the subdivision jurisdiction of the Baldwin County Commission for a development which is proposed to include both 1) ten (10) or more lots and 2) new infrastructure (roads or drainage facilities), shall first apply for a pre-application Sketch Plan meeting with the Baldwin County Planning Director or designee to consider the proposed development and provide the Applicant a tentative staff recommendation based on the provisions of these regulations.
-A Sketch Plan application is not required for a Planned Development in a zoned area that has already received a Planned Residential Development (PRD) zoning overlay approval.
+Sketch Plan approval.
+After accepting a complete Sketch Plan application for review, Planning and Zoning staff will review the Sketch Plan and schedule a pre-application meeting to discuss issues that will need to be addressed for the forthcoming Preliminary Plat or Final Site Plan submission A Sketch Plan application is not required for a Planned Development in a zoned area that has already received a Planned Residential Development (PRD) zoning overlay approval.
 The PRD Final Site Plan approved for the zoning overlay shall stand in the place of the Sketch Plan.